 4-Year Cycle Pattern Says Bitcoin Price May Bottom in October

-In another X post, Quinten Francois, a crypto co-founder highlighted the BTC’s repetition fractal cycle, projecting a cycle bottom in October 2026.
+In another X post, Quinten Francois, a crypto co-founder, highlighted BTC’s repetition fractal cycle, projecting a cycle bottom in October 2026.
 Data from Apharctal echoes patterns from 2018 and 2022 bear markets and how BTC navigates through a 4-year cycle with in-between short-term cycles driven by market accumulation and distribution.
+Similar historical patterns are explored in this Bitcoin price prediction, which outlines potential scenarios for BTC through the current market cycle.

 Currently, the Bitcoin price trades at $71,200 with a market capitalization of $1.42 trillion.
-If history repeats, crypto holders could witness 7 more months of slow bleed and doubt which could create an emotional turmoil.
+If history repeats, crypto holders could witness 7 more months of slow bleed and doubt, which could create emotional turmoil.

-The cycle shows repeating human behaviors in fractals as fear leading to capitulation often leads to distribution and followed by regret-fueled FOMO buys at higher price.
+The cycle shows repeating human behaviors in fractals, as fear leading to capitulation often leads to distribution and is followed by regret-fueled FOMO buys at a higher price.